Paweł Adamowicz

 Adamowicz was one of the organizers of the 1988 Polish strikes before becoming the head of the strike committee.
 In 1990, he was elected to the Gdańsk City Council, chairing the body from 1994 during his second term and holding this post until 1998.
 He was elected Mayor of Gdańsk in 1998 and reelected in 2002 with 72% of the vote.
 In 2018, he was reelected as an independent.
 He was known as a liberal, progressive figure, speaking in support of LGBT rights, immigration, and of minority ethnic groups such as Kashubians.

-On 13 January 2019, Adamowicz was stabbed during a live charity event in Gdansk, the Great Orchestra of Christmas Charity's 27th Grand Finale by 27-year-old Stefan Wilmont, a former inmate diagnosed with schizophrenia.
-Adamowicz died the following day from his injuries, at the age of 53.
+On 13 January 2019, Adamowicz was stabbed during a live charity event in Gdansk, the Great Orchestra of Christmas Charity's 27th Grand Finale, by 27-year-old Stefan Wilmont, a former inmate diagnosed with schizophrenia.
+He died the following day from his injuries, at the age of 53.

 Early life and education

-Adamowicz was born in Gdańsk.
+Paweł Bogdan Adamowicz was born in Gdańsk.
 His parents Ryszard and Teresa were Polish economists, who were moved to Poland from Vilnius, LSSR, in 1946.
 Paweł later recalled that his parents were suspicious of communism and party propaganda.
 "Like many Poles of our generation, [my] brother and I have thus been shaped against the obligatory official history; since childhood we have known not only the sinister wording of the Gestapo abbreviation, but also the NKVD; we perfectly understood what is behind the names of distant places: Kazakhstan, Siberia, Katyn.
 We hardly saw a place for ourselves in this double world."He studied law at the University of Gdańsk, where he also rose to prominence as a student movement member.
 He was one of the organizers of the 1988 strike, becoming the head of the strike committee.
 Between 1990 and 1993, he served as a vice-rector for student affairs at his alma mater.

 Career

 In 1990, Adamowicz was elected a member of the city council in Gdańsk, chairing the council from 1994 in his second term, and holding this post until 1998, when he was elected the Mayor of Gdańsk.
 On 10 November 2002, he was re-elected with 72% of the vote.

 He was awarded the Pro Ecclesia et Pontifice Golden Cross by Pope John Paul II, and the Cross of Merit in 2003 by President Aleksander Kwaśniewski.
 In 2014, he received the Cross of Freedom and Solidarity in honour of his contributions on behalf of Polish democracy.

 In 2018, he was an honorary patron of the 4th Gdańsk Gay Pride Parade, in which he also participated.

-In November 2018, Adamowicz ran as an independent for the office of Mayor of Gdańsk and was re-elected for a sixth term, being endorsed by the Civic Platform in the second round and remaining a vocal critic of the current ruling party in Poland, Law and Justice.
+In November 2018, Adamowicz ran as an independent candidate for the office of Mayor of Gdańsk and was re-elected for a sixth term, being endorsed by the Civic Platform in the second round and remaining a vocal critic of the current ruling party in Poland, Law and Justice.
 He was due to serve until 2023.